ZecHub/zechub/CONTRIBUTING.md

 These are the types of contribution that ZecHub currently accepts:

+### Zcash tutorials (video) - up to 1.5 ZEC per tutorial

+Create and share tutorials on Zcash apps and get rewarded.
+Example tutorial [here](https://www.youtube.com/watch?v=Mgm_nK3gr7U&list=PL6_epn0lASLGc_YALzxbMH0-dNyhFufus&index=7).
+Submit PR to zechub/tutorials or send video to #video-content channel in Discord.
+If video meets our criteria, we’ll post it and tip you :smile:

 ### ZecHub Wiki - up to 1 ZEC per new page published

 Our wiki-docs page provides Zcash education materials in an easy and digestible format.
 Zcash is a very advanced technology with a vibrant community, so there's still more documentation we need to build.
 Our goal is to build documentation on: